Skip to main content

 2. If possible plant native aquatic plants to help prevent shoreline erosion.
 Check with your HOA or Municipality to find out what you are allowed to plant.

-3. If you leave adjacent to a waterbody try to leave a 10ft no maintenance zone where you do not mow, fertilize or pesticides.
+3. If you live adjacent to a body of water, try to leave a 10 foot no-maintenance zone where you do not mow, fertilize or apply pesticides.

 4. Don’t allow grass clippings or pet waste to get into Stormwater grates or adjacent waterways.
 They can cause harmful bacteria and algae blooms to occur.